 So, you want to avoid dieting and weight loss programs this New Year.
 What will you do instead?
 Consider how you will relate to food, movement and your body.

-Are you already knowledgeable about anti-diet frameworks like Intuitive Eating and Health At Every Size®?
+Are you already knowledgeable about anti-diet frameworks like Intuitive Eating and Health At Every Size®? (affiliate link to support independent booksellers)

 Do you want to learn more about these kinds of philosophies and how they can offer you tangible actions to live a life of food freedom and peace with your body?